Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 So let’s find out!

-How to Keep Pizza in the Fridge?
+How Long Can Pizza Stay in the Fridge?

 Would it surprise you that most people put the pizza back into their fridge that’s left uncovered?